School STEM Program - Introduction

 The program includes all the essential course materials required for successful participation and completion.
 This ensures that both teachers and students have access to quality resources, supporting effective teaching throughout the duration of the project.

-Schools can access supplementary materials (Learning and Assessment - workbook and digital portfolio) and support to help STEM teachers set up and deliver their first Pinball Project STEM Program for a small additional fee.
-This includes:
+DIY Schools can access supplementary materials (Learning and Assessment - workbook and digital portfolio) and support to help STEM teachers set up and deliver their first Pinball Project STEM Program for a small additional fee.
+Alternatively, schools can hire a Maker Mentor for in-person support and STEM Program co-delivery.

 -

-As part of the teacher support package, help with troubleshooting and problem-solving is provided.
+Help with troubleshooting and problem-solving.
 This ensures that teachers have expert assistance when encountering challenges during assembly and testing phases of the project.

 -